alfiopuglisi/guietta/docs/tutorial.rst

 This is how we discover that the user has closed the window.

- ..
-Note:: if you have clicked multiple times on the *Go* button
+ .. note:: if you have clicked multiple times on the *Go* button
            in between
            the *get()* calls, you will have to call ``gui.get()`` the same number of times before getting ``(None, None)``,